-Jamaica is known as “the land of wood and water”.
-But Jamaican is known for another amazing thing beside our beaches and music, and that’s food.
+Jamaica is known as “the land of wood and water” and known for another amazing thing beside our beaches and music, and that’s food.
 Jamaican food are some of the most delicious food that you’ll ever taste.
 I should know as I’ve grown up on it (I’m being a little bias here).

 Jamaica has a wide variety of food ranging from soups, stews and seafood.
 Being well known for our fish, seafood is a huge part of an average Jamaican diet.
 The next time that you visit Jamaica or if you’re planing a trip here, why don’t you try some or ALL of the food on this list.
 Some you’ll definitely love more than the others.
 While some initial look may scare you a little.